FAIRWINDS Website

 I needed to convince the company on two fronts:

-In one corner I was asking a very reserved company to take a massive risk on my plan for a technology stack.
-This wasn't just a question of purchasing a new CMS — this was moving them from physical servers hosted onsite (and in Tampa) on a stack they had used for decades to an edge network built on a Jamstack approach using a programming language (REACT) that even I, myself, didn't yet know.
+In one corner, I was asking a very reserved company to take a massive risk on my plan for a technology stack.
+This wasn't just a question of purchasing a new CMS — this was moving them from physical servers hosted onsite (and in Tampa) on a stack they had used for decades to an edge network built on a Jamstack approach utilizing a programming language (REACT) that even I, myself, didn't yet know.

 The Guiding Principles